CliMA/EnsembleKalmanProcesses.jl/docs/src/localization.md

     Currently Localization and SEC are implemented only for the `Inversion()` process, we are working on extensions to `TransformInversion()`

 ## The following example is found in `examples/Localization/localization_example_lorenz96.jl`
-In this example, originally taken from [Tong and Morzfeld (2022)](https://doi.org/10.48550/arXiv.2201.10821).
-A lorenz 96 system state of dimension 200, and configured to be in a chaotic parameter regime, is integrated forward with timestep ``\Delta t`` until time ``T``; the goal of this example is to perform ensemble inversion for the state at time ``T-20\Delta t``, given a noisy observation of the state at time ``T``.
+This example, originally taken from [Tong and Morzfeld (2022)](https://doi.org/10.48550/arXiv.2201.10821).
+Here, a single-scale lorenz 96 system state of dimension 200 is configured to be in a chaotic parameter regime, and integrated forward with timestep ``\Delta t`` until time ``T``.
+The goal is to perform ensemble inversion for the state at time ``T-20\Delta t``, given a noisy observation of the state at time ``T``.

-To perform this state we use ensemble inversion with ensembles of size 20.
-This problem is severely ill-posed, and we make up for this by imposing localization, sample-error correction methods to our state.
-Note that the SEC methods do not assume any spatial structure in the state, i.e. are well suited for inversions over parameter space.
+To perform this state estimation we use ensemble inversion with ensembles of size 20.
+This problem is severely ill-posed, and we make up for this by imposing sample-error correction methods to our state.
+Note that the SEC methods do not assume any spatial structure in the state, (differing from traditional state localization) and so are well suited for other types of inversions over parameter space.

 ![SEC_compared](assets/sec_comparison_lorenz96.png)